abacusorg/zeldovich-PLT/README.md

 We provide a precompted set of 128<sup>3</sup> numerical eigenmodes with this code.
 The code does linear interpolation if a finer FFT mesh is being used.

 ## Parameter file options
 `ZD_Seed`: *integer*
 The random number seed.
-Both this variable and `ZD_NumBlock` affect the output phases.
+This variable determines the output phases.
+If `ZD_Version=1`, `ZD_NumBlock` also affects
+the output phases.
+This is not the case in version 2.

 `ZD_NumBlock`: *integer*
 This is the number of blocks to break the FFT